 Dear Colleagues and Friends,

-This, I feel strongly, is the essential mandate of Pearson College and the fundamental reason I agreed in 2015 to head Pearson.
-A big deal seems to have been made about my being the first woman to serve as Head of College, but another important piece is that I was also appointed as the College’s first President.
-As such, my mandate has been an especially ambitious one: nothing short of renewing and refounding the College for the next 50 years of educational leadership, scholarship and service.
+As the first woman to serve as Head of Pearson College, I was also appointed the College’s first President.
+As such, my mandate has been an especially ambitious one: nothing short of renewing and re-founding the College for the next 50 years of educational leadership, scholarship and service.

-Since that time, four momentous years have passed; my five-year mandate comes to a close in July 2020.
-Although this has been one of the most enriching experiences of my life, I have informed my boss, the Chair of the Pearson Board of Directors, that my family and I will be returning home to Montreal next summer.
-I am grateful to the Board Chair Anne McLellan and other Directors for their strong support and understanding.
+My five-year mandate comes to a close in July 2020.
+After much consideration and family discussion, I have informed the Pearson Board of Directors that we will be returning home to Montreal next summer.
+I am grateful to the Chair, Anne McLellan, and other directors for their understanding and strong support.

 The reason I am sharing this news with you now is that the Board needs time to carry out an orderly transition to the new leadership that ensures that what we have achieved together over five years will not only endure, but be enhanced by leadership renewal.

-In the meantime, I assure you of my commitment to carrying out my mandate and I will continue to work closely with the Board of Directors and with our team – implementing our strategic plan, and focusing on our five priority areas of Program, People, Place, Profile and Prosperity.
+In the meantime, I assure you of my commitment to carrying out my mandate.
+I have and will continue to work closely with the Board of Directors, implementing our strategic plan, and with our team focusing on our five priority areas of Program, People, Place, Profile and Prosperity.

 I will continue to vigorously support and promote all our ongoing and upcoming major initiatives, including:

-As with our students, ‘the Pearson Experience’ has truly been a transformative experience for me and one that has stretched me in every way possible.
-Along with Chris and our two boys, Jack and Michael, I will always appreciate these special years spent here on Pedder Bay.
-And we are grateful to all of you who have been part of the adventure!
+As with our students, the Pearson Experience has truly been transformative for me and one that has stretched me in every way possible.
+Along with Chris and our two boys, Jack and Michael, I will always appreciate these special years spent here on Pedder Bay – and we are grateful to all of you who have been part of the adventure!

 President and Head of College